 A (technical) error has occurred, what do I do?

-Should you have tried both of these options and the problem still persists, please send us a message with a precise description of the problem and one or several screenshots.
+Please send us a message with a precise description of the problem and one or several screenshots.
 It is also helpful if you send your browser data to us.
 You can find this information here.
 Please send this information to support at lingoking.com.

 We will try to resolve the problem as quickly as possible.